cmmin/csap-graphpartitioning/README.md

 Some basic documentation is presented here.
 More detailed documentation can be found within the source files in the repository.

+Project Aims

+- Implement fennel graph partitioning algorithms with SCOTCH or PaToH.

+Objectives

+- [x] Implement SCOTCH_graphMap() algorithm in C++
+- [] Implement SCOTCH_graphMapFixed() algorithm in C++
+- [] Fully working alternative to fennel algorithm
+- [] Port the algorithms to Python
+- [] Integrate algorithms with the larger partitioning algorithm

 # Structure of Repository